valkey-io/valkey-doc/topics/persistence.md

 This strategy is known as _snapshotting_.

+## No persistence

+If you prefer **not** to have persistence (for example when using a Valkey instance solely as a cache) that is also a possibility.

+RDB snapshotting is enabled by default.
+To disable it, set the `save` configuration parameter to the empty string `""` and remove any excess `save` lines that are present in the current configuration file.

+    save ""

+Alternatively, you can also use the `--save ""` argument on the `valkey-server` binary.

 ### How it works

 Whenever Valkey needs to dump the dataset to disk, this is what happens: